-By 2050, our planet will need to support roughly 9 billion people.
+There will be 9 billion people on Earth by 2050.
 If we're smart, we can supply enough food, water and shelter – and restore ecosystems.

 How?
 By creating economic demand for farming, ranching and water management programs that increase the resilience of natural systems.